coolwonny/Portfolio_project/README.md

 13. **[Gold Price Prediction - Deep Learning](https://github.com/coolwonny/Gold-Price-Prediction)**: Building an RNN-LSTM model to predict the future gold prices.
 14. **[Chasing the Whale](https://github.com/coolwonny/Chasing-the-Whale)**: From the SEC 13F filing data, can we grab a set of optimized weightings by industry sector that make our portfolio outperform the market return?
 15. **[Proof of Authority - Blockchain](https://github.com/coolwonny/proof-of-authority)**: Setting up a new private testnet blockchain that enables developers to explore potentials for blockchain environment.
+16. **[Multi-coin Blockchain Wallet](https://github.com/coolwonny/Wallet)**: Creating a multi-coin wallet that enables us to manage across 300+ cryptocurrencies using Python, testing some transactions for Ethereum and Bitcoin Testnet.